-The IAU Executive Committee Working Group on Coordination of Ground and Space Astrophysics will be holding at the South African Astronomical Observatory (SAAO) in Cape Town, South Africa, from 3 to 7 February 2020.
+The IAU Executive Committee Working Group on Coordination of Ground and Space Astrophysics will be holding a workshop at the South African Astronomical Observatory (SAAO) in Cape Town, South Africa, from 3 to 7 February 2020 (with a welcome reception on the evening of 2 February).
+Attendance is by invitation only.

 The objective of this workshop is to explore the challenges in making international multi-messenger collaborations function and to draft a white paper with recommended best practice.
 If this is to succeed it will require the active participation of the major projects and observatories around the world.